VictoriaMetrics/VictoriaMetrics/docs/guides/grafana-vmgateway-openid-configuration.md

 ## Configure identity service

-The identity service must be able to issue JWT tokens with the following `vm_access` claim.
-Here is an example claims
+The identity service must be able to issue JWT tokens with the following `vm_access` claim:
-object:

 ```json
 {